Why Does My Jaw Hurt? 9 Jaw Pain Causes & How to Treat It

 - The cartilage disk at the joint

-While there’s no known cause in most cases, teeth grinding is linked to stress and poor posture.
+While there’s no known cause in most cases, teeth grinding is linked to many TMJ disorders.
+Symptoms include:

 - Locking of the jaw